 Box 9 will be checked if you were enrolled in a program or programs leading to a graduate-level degree, graduate-level certificate or other recognized graduate-level educational credential.

 Generally, foreign students cannot claim credits.
 However, some foreign students may be eligible.
 Review IRS forms, instructions and publications for guidance.

-The 1098-T was mailed to the permanent address as maintained by Quinnipiac University's Registrar's Office.
+Current students should download the 1098T from Self-Service.
+Students who have graduated will receive a paper copy of the 1098T mailed to the permanent address as maintained by Quinnipiac University's Registrar's Office.